ramasham/ramasham/README.md

 ## Hi there 👋 I'm Rama!

 Welcome to my GitHub profile!
-I'm a Computer Science student currently studying at [42Amman](https://42amman.jo).
+I'm a Computer Science student at **WISE University**, and currently training in **Software Engineering** at [42Amman](https://42amman.jo).
 I'm still exploring, learning, and building my way through the world of programming and development.

 ---

 ### 🌱 About Me

-- 🎓 Currently studying Computer Science and training at 42Amman
+- 🎓 Studying Computer Science at **WISE University**
+- 🧑‍💻 Software Engineering student at **42Amman**
 - 🧠 Constantly learning new tools, languages, and concepts
 - 💡 Curious about low-level programming, system design, and creative problem-solving
 - 🛠️ Building projects to apply what I learn and improve step by step

 ---

 ## 🛠️ Languages and Tools

 <p align="center">